 Burns Treatment Questions and Answers

 If you have sustained a burn injury and require treatment, come to Lifetime Urgent Care.
 Our professional medical staff are here to help you mend your injury in no time at all.
-Please call us for more information.
-We serve patients from Flint MI, Rankin MI, Grand Blanc MI, Genesee County MI, Burton MI, Swartz Creek MI, Gaines MI, Fenton MI, Holly MI, Linden MI and Atlas MI.
+For more information, please call us or simply walk-in!
+We serve patients from Flint MI, Rankin MI, Grand Blanc MI, Genesee County MI, Burton MI, Swartz Creek MI, Gaines MI, Fenton MI, Holly MI, Linden MI, and Atlas MI.

 Burns are a common affliction with many different causes.
 The most common cause of burns is exposure to high heat, such as fire or a cooking element.
 Burns can also be caused by electricity, chemicals and even exposure to extreme cold.
 Everyone sustains a burn at least once throughout their life, and since they are such a common affliction, there are many treatments available for burns.